eXspir3/RSAoverAES/README.md

 # RSAoverAES 1.0.2

-*RSAoverAES is a tool ot help oyu securly store data by encrypting Files with AES-128 GCM NoPadding and saving the AES-Key in a encrypted File using RSA/OAEP/SHA512withMGF1 Encryption*
+*RSAoverAES is a tool ot help you securly store data by encrypting Files with AES-128 GCM NoPadding and saving the AES-Key in a encrypted File using RSA/OAEP/SHA512withMGF1 Encryption*

 ## CommandLine Arguments: